"I LOVE THIS IDEA!!!" Jade, Sunrise Movement Lehigh Vally,

 This site is devoted

-to reducing global warming/climate change by informing U.S. consumers,
+to reducing or slowing global warming/climate change by informing U.S. consumers,

 whether travelling or at home, and visitors to the U.S., where they can spend their money to reward